gnuton/asuswrt-merlin.ng/updates/DSL-AX82U/index.md

 ## Procedure:
 * Click the download button below in this page
 * Download the .w file
-* Upload the trx to http://router.asus.com/Advanced_FirmwareUpgrade_Content.asp
+* Upload the image to http://router.asus.com/Advanced_FirmwareUpgrade_Content.asp
 * If anything goes wrong please check the notes below

 ## Troubleshooting